-3. Background
+3.0 Background

 - 3.1 The City Council's Corporate Charging Policy and Financial Regulations require that Chief Officers, at least annually, report to and seek approval from Committee on a review of all fees and charges levied for services provided.
-This report also takes account of the legal framework within which certain licence fees must be set. - 3.2 The mandatory HMO licensing scheme is a ring-fenced account and therefore must meet any and all expenditure from within its own income.
-The level of income is entirely dependent upon the number of licences applied for, issued or renewed in a particular year. - 3.3 In order to ensure the fees accurately reflect the true cost of administering and processing licences the fee calculations are based data relating to the current budget, the number of licences issued per year (new or renewals) in the last 4 years.
-It is also acknowledged that since 2019/20, 2020/21 and 2021/22 there has been a backlog of licence applications due to insufficient staffing caused by budget constraints related to the fee level.
-The proposed fees are further influenced by the introduction of a new process for determining licences from 2022/23 that will include a pre licence inspection. - 3.4 Members will note a blanket percentage change has not been applied, but that each fee has been reviewed to take into account the use of carry forward balances (where applicable), changes in overhead costs and processing times. - 3.5 The fees proposed in this report are calculated to recover the full cost of carrying out the service.
-This includes all administrative costs (including premises and service costs), any recharge of officers' time in appropriate cases when carrying out inspections of premises and other compliance duties (where applicable). - 3.6 The fees proposed fulfil the main requirement of assuring that full costs are recovered from the income generated wherever possible. - 3.7 The legal requirement for a Licensing Service to recover only "reasonable costs" takes precedence over the City Council's Corporate Charging Policy and the requirement to maximise income.
-License fees prescribed by statute also take precedence over the Corporate Charging Policy. - 3.8 In setting the fees we have also taken account of the various precedents set by case law in the various areas of licensing.
+This report also takes account of the legal framework within which certain licence fees must be set. - 3.2 The additional licensing designation is a ring-fenced account and therefore must meet any and all expenditure from within its own income.
+The level of income is entirely dependent upon the number of licences applied for, issued or renewed in a particular year. - 3.3 In order to ensure the fees accurately reflect the true cost of administering and processing licences, the fee calculations are based on the predicted number of licences that will be issued over the course of the licensing designation (5 years).
+Predictions have been based on the experience of other Local Authorities administering similar schemes. - 3.4 The fees proposed in this report are calculated to recover the full cost of carrying out the service.
+This includes all administrative costs (including premises and service costs), any recharge of officers' time in appropriate cases when carrying out inspections of premises and other compliance duties (where applicable). - 3.5 The fees proposed fulfil the main requirement of assuring that full costs are recovered from the income generated wherever possible. - 3.6 The legal requirement for a licensing service to recover only "reasonable costs" takes precedence over the City Council's Corporate Charging Policy and the requirement to maximise income.
+License fees prescribed by statute also take precedence over the Corporate Charging Policy. - 3.7 In setting the fees we have also taken account of the various precedents set by case law in the various areas of licensing.
 A summary of these cases is provided at Appendix 2